 Let’s suppose you choose the same 75%-25% allocation I use.
 On your birthday next year you take a look at your two funds.
 Perhaps stocks have had a bad year and VTSAX has lost value.
 In the process, it is now only, say, 65% of your portfolio.
 Meanwhile your bonds are now 35%.
 Your allocation has shifted.
 To rebalance you simply sell enough of the bond fund to return it to 25% and reinvest that money into VTSAX returning it to 75%.

 In the process, over time, you will have in effect bought low and sold high, without having to predict what the market is going to do.
 This improves performance and provides the smoother ride.
 Most times, as reader Matt looks for, you’ll be able to point to something going up.

-Here at jlcollinsnh we know the advantages of keeping things as simple as possible, but most Asset Allocation strategies use far more than just three funds.
+Here at jlcollinsnh we know the advantages of keeping things as simple as possible, but most Asset Allocation strategies use far more than just two funds.
 The most common addition is an International Stock and/or Bond fund.

 Next post, Stocks — Part XI: International Investing, I’ll talk about why I don’t feel the need to add these funds.
 I’ll also recommend the two best to use if you decide you want to.
 Shortly after that I’ll post telling you about Target Retirement Funds which offer asset allocation with minimal effort.
 We might call these the “Even Simpler Smooth and Simple Path.”
 Stay tuned.

 For more check out: Stocks — Part VI: Portfolio Ideas to build and keep your wealth.

 Whether you choose the wild and powerful ride or smooth sailing — if you avoid debt, spend less than you earn and invest the surplus — Financial Independence will be yours.
 At that point you’ll need to worry about how to spend all the money your money is making for you.
 You might even want to start to Give Like a Billionaire.